damoresa/aws-secure-websockets/README.md

 ### Serverless service user policies

-_serverless_ documentation recommends creating a service user with restricted permissions in order to avoid security issues
-- for example, user leaking and having admin rights could be devastating for your _AWS_ bill.
+_serverless_ documentation recommends creating a service user with restricted permissions in order to avoid security issues; for example, user leaking and having admin rights could be devastating for your _AWS_ bill.

 However, the policies provided on the official example do not